Analysing the 2025-26 Premier League fixtures

-As I do every season, I’ve combined the newly-released Premier League fixture list with an aggregation of bookmakers’ outright odds to highlight each club’s tough and easy runs of matches.
+As I do every season, I’ve combined the Premier League fixture list with an aggregation of bookmakers’ outright odds to highlight each club’s tough and easy runs of matches.

 Each row in the matrix below lists a club’s league fixtures in chronological order, colour-coded by opposition strength.
 The clubs themselves are sorted and numbered by where the odds imply they’ll finish in the table.